zowe/zowe-install-packaging/smpe/bld/_README.txt

               SMP/E keyword: ++FUNCTION
               Comparable to the build result of the RC (release candidate) GitHub branch.
-              Base version of a software product.
+              Base level of a software product.
 Once installed and configured, this product can be used.
 All future updates must be applied on top of this base, even if the update is a full product replacement.
-              With Zowe, each official convenience build with a version change will have a matching FMID.
+              With Zowe, each official convenience build with a version change (V in VRM) will have a matching FMID.
 APAR          (Authorized Program Analysis Report)
               Comparable to a GitHub issue.
               Describes a bug in / enhancement for the code/documentation.